-A rich, creamy bar made with Calendula and Chamomile infused oils and chamomile tea.
-Herbalists consider Calendula one of the most effective herbal remedies for skin problems and an exceptional skin conditioner.
+Herbalists consider Calendula one of the most effective herbal remedies for irritated skin conditions.

-- Infusions of Chamomile have been used to soothe the itching of eczema and reduce skin inflammation
+Chamomile can ease the itching of eczema and other rashes and helps reduce skin inflammation.

 - Tiny bits of organic Chamomile help very gently exfoliate

-- Enriched with virgin shea butter and hydrating honey
+- Enriched with unrefined virgin shea butter and hydrating honey

 I began making soap in 2001 with ingredients that I believed in, for the people that I loved.
 After all these years, that goal has never changed.

-The Organic Sunflower Oil is infused with Organic Chamomile & Calendula
+The Organic Sunflower Oil is infused with Organic Chamomile, Calendula & Chickweed

-Made with Sunflower Oil, Honey, and Shea Butter
+Made with Organic Sunflower Oil, Honey, and Turmeric

 Certified Organic By OEFFA